 WSIB coverage isn’t mandatory for everyone in Ontario.
-The Provincial Government decides which industries and which types of employees have to have WSIB coverage, and lists them in the Workplace Safety and Insurance Act (WSIA).
+The Government of Ontario decides which industries and which types of employees have to have WSIB coverage, and lists them in the Workplace Safety and Insurance Act (WSIA).

 If a business isn’t required to have coverage, but wants it, they can apply for coverage for their employees.